 Australia is the land of extremes.
 We experience regular bush fires, floods and droughts, which devastate the lands and wildlife.
 However, we have no active volcanos and experience little if any earthquakes.
 Yes, we do have the world’s most dangerous snakes and spiders sharing our land with us, but rarely do we bump into them and look, I survived didn’t I? 🙂

 My husband and I were married in the country town of Echuca in Victoria, Australia.
 Located on the Murray River, this was the perfect setting for our special day.
 Ten of our closest Dutch family and friends flew in for the occasion.
 They joined 70 of my Australian family and friends to help us celebrate.
-Although it was a scorching 43 degrees, it really was our perfect day and we will actually be celebrating our 9th wedding anniversary this week!
+Although it was a scorching 43 degrees, it really was our perfect day and we have now been married for 11 years!
 How time flies.

 So after being born in Australia, being married in Australia and giving birth to my two children in Australia, you may wonder, why did I choose to leave?
 Rest assure, my love for Australia has not diminished at all, it’s just that my love for my husband is even greater.